-This article contains information on the total estimated students living cost in the UK- 2020
+This article contains information on the total estimated student living costs in the UK- 2023

-International undergraduate student tuition fees is around £8,000 – £30,000 per year for full-time courses.
+International undergraduate student tuition fees are around £8,000–£30,000 per year for full-time courses.
 Note that the higher range is for medical degrees at the best colleges.
-However, on average, international undergraduate fees is around £12,000 per year.
+However, on average, international undergraduate fees are around £12,000 per year.

-Rather than taking wild guesses, we can tell you what your expected living costs are, based on what thousands of other students are telling us.
+Rather than taking wild guesses, we can tell you what your expected living costs are based on what thousands of other students are telling us.
 Below is a rough estimate of the monthly expenses per student living in the UK.
-These costs of living may vary based on individual lifestyle.
+These costs of living may vary based on an individual’s lifestyle.

 - Gas and electricity = £60

 It is probably no surprise that rent takes the biggest chunk out of the student budget.
 UK Visa and Immigration requires you to have a budget of £1,020 per month to study in London.
 This amount is in addition to the tuition fees.
 This is the minimum amount you need to show to get a visa to study in London.
-For other places in the UK, the amount will be lesser.
-If you study at colleges outside London, you will require a minimum amount of £820 per month as requested by UK Visa and Immigration.
-The average accommodation rents are £150 per week.
-The UK Visa and Immigration also estimates that in addition to your rent, you will need approximately £104 every week for living costs.
-This amount will differ according to your lifestyle and will depend on how much you socialize.
+For other places in the UK, the amount will be less.
+If you study at colleges outside London, you will require a minimum of £820 per month, as requested by UK Visa and Immigration.
+The average rent for an apartment is £150 per week.
+The UK Visa and Immigration Service also estimates that, in addition to your rent, you will need approximately £104 every week for living costs.
+This amount will differ according to your lifestyle and depend on how much you socialize.